OpenMined/biovault/tutorials/1_hello_world.md

 - Install BioVault and its dependencies
 - Set up a complete SNP counting project with 23andMe data
 - Run a simple analysis to count genetic variants
-- Process over 600,000 SNPs from a real genome file
 - Understand the basic structure of a BioVault project

 ## Prerequisites